 Of all manmade environmental catastrophes in human history, Chernobyl is considered to have caused the most lasting impact.
-Since his first visit in 1993, Gerd Ludwig has been documenting the aftermath of the accident in dramatic and compassionate photographs — the failed reactor, the contamination to the land, and the countless victims in the fallout regions.
+Since his first visit in 1993, Gerd Ludwig has been documenting the aftermath of the accident in dramatic and compassionate photographs — the failed reactor, the contamination of the land, and the countless victims in the fallout areas.

 April 26, 2011 marked the 25th anniversary of the Chernobyl accident.
 At 1:23am, the nuclear power plant’s reactor #4 blew up after operators botched a safety test, triggering an explosion and a fire that burned for 10 days.
 The radioactive fallout spread over tens of thousands of square kilometers, driving more than a quarter of a million people permanently from their homes.
 It was the world’s worst nuclear accident to date.
 Twenty-five years later, the long shadow of Chernobyl continues to darken land and lives.
 Gerd Ludwig’s stunning and in-depth documentary images exemplify his own credo, “great photography touches the soul and broadens the mind”.

 This exhibition of over 50 photographs spanning Gerd Ludwig’s long-term coverage will take place at the Kunst Haus in Nuremberg, Germany from October 3rd through November 25th, 2012.